Luxuries of the past have become the needs of today; e.g. Private Schooling, Branded Clothing,...

 It happens because people ignore this bucket and focus more on short-term financial goals and borrowing in case of an emergency.

-It is best to invest a considerable portion of your disposable savings into this bucket.
+Investing a considerable portion of your disposable savings into this bucket is best.
 Hence 50 - 70% of your savings are recommended under this category.